RubixML/Sentiment/README.md

 while (empty($text)) $text = readline("Enter some text to analyze:\n");
 ```

-Then, make a prediction on a single sample using the `predictSample()` method on the learner and output it to the terminal.
+To make a prediction on a single sample, call the `predictSample()` method on the learner with the raw feature vector.
+Then we'll echo the prediction.

 ```php
 $prediction = $estimator->predictSample([$text]);